Best Enterprise Intranet Software Right Now - Oak Engage

 Disconnection is costly.
 When messages scatter across too many channels, employees lose clarity, culture fragments, and engagement falls.
 A true enterprise intranet restores alignment, bringing information, people, and purpose together so every employee feels connected and valued.

-How We Compared the Leading Platforms
+How We Compared the Enterprise Intranet Platforms

-We analysed 20+ enterprise-grade intranet platforms and narrowed them to nine market leaders suited to global, multi-region organisations (5 000 + employees).
+We analysed 20+ enterprise-grade intranet platforms and narrowed them to nine market leaders suited to global, multi-region organisations (5,000 + employees).

 Evaluation Area What It Measures